sifters/dotfiles/config/vim/README.md

 # VIM configs

+## Requirements
+This repository uses unicode characters that are in reference to [NerdFonts](https://github.com/ryanoasis/nerd-fonts).

+YAML linting is configured to use [yamllint](https://github.com/adrienverge/yamllint).

 ## Cloning This Repository
 To clone the repository and all related packages, git should be run recursively
 ```